If you have had unprotected sex, or your contraception has failed, you could be at risk of getting pregnant.

-- Women of all ages can use emergency contraception (morning after pill) to prevent unplanned pregnancy if they have had sex without using contraception or their contraception has failed.
+- Women of all ages can use emergency contraception pills to prevent unplanned pregnancy if they have had sex without using contraception or their contraception has failed.

-- Many women who have had a crisis pregnancy did not think to use emergency contraception.
+- Many women who have had a crisis pregnancy did not think to use emergency contraception pills.

-- Emergency contraception is not suitable as a regular method of contraception and it does not prevent pregnancy in every woman.
+- Emergency contraception pills are not suitable as a regular method of contraception and they does not prevent pregnancy in every woman.

-- There is no evidence to suggest that use of emergency contraception can cause infertility.
+- There is no evidence to suggest that use of emergency contraception pills can cause infertility.